-- (1) The applicant (or with the applicant's written agreement, the assessment manager) must- - (a) publish a notice at least once in a newspaper circulating generally in the locality of the land; and - (b) place a notice on the land in the way prescribed under a regulation; and - (c) give a notice to the owners of all land adjoining the land. - (2) The notices must be in the approved form. - (3) If the assessment manager carries out notification on behalf of the applicant, the assessment manager may require the applicant to pay a fee, of not more than the assessment manager's reasonable costs for carrying out the notification. - (4) For subsection (1)(c), roads, land below high-water mark and the beds and banks of rivers are to be taken not to be adjoining land. - (5) In this section- - "owner", for land adjoining the land the subject of the application, means- - (a) if the adjoining land is subject to the Integrated Resort Development Act 1987 or the Sanctuary Cove Resort Act 1985-the primary thoroughfare body corporate; or - (b) if the adjoining land is subject to the Mixed Use Development Act 1993-the community body corporate; or - (c) subject to paragraphs (a) and (b), if the adjoining land is subject to the Building Units and Group Titles Act 1980-the body corporate; or
+- (1) The applicant (or with the applicant's written agreement, the assessment manager) must- - (a) publish a notice at least once in a newspaper circulating generally in the locality of the land; and

+- (b) place a notice on the land in the way prescribed under a regulation; and - (c) give a notice to the owners of all land adjoining the land. - (2) The notices must be in the approved form. - (3) If the assessment manager carries out notification on behalf of the applicant, the assessment manager may require the applicant to pay a fee, of not more than the assessment manager's reasonable costs for carrying out the notification. - (4) For subsection (1)(c), roads, land below high-water mark and the beds and banks of rivers are to be taken not to be adjoining land. - (5) In this section- - "owner", for land adjoining the land the subject of the application, means52- - (a) if the adjoining land is subject to the Integrated Resort Development Act 1987 or the Sanctuary Cove Resort Act 1985-the primary thoroughfare body corporate; or - (b) if the adjoining land is subject to the Mixed Use Development Act 1993-the community body corporate; or - (c) subject to paragraphs (a) and (b), if the adjoining land is subject to the Building Units and Group Titles Act 1980-the body corporate; or - (d) if the adjoining land is, under the Body Corporate and Community Management Act 1997 scheme land for a community titles scheme- - (i) the body corporate for the scheme; or - (ii) if the adjoining land is scheme land for more than 1 community titles scheme-the body corporate for the community titles scheme that is a principal scheme; or - (e) if there is a time sharing scheme on the adjoining land and the name and address of a person has been notified under the Local Government Act 1993, section 71553-the person; or

-See Acts Interpretation Act 1954, section 13A.
+52 See Acts Interpretation Act 1954, section 13A.